Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 In this day, taking action does not mean using standard communication methods, but rather taking advantage of systematic and global approaches that engage all stakeholders in an area, allow citizens to understand the challenges, and induces citizens to adopt a more sustainable lifestyle.

-This session presented innovative sustainable experiences which have aimed to:
+This session presents innovative sustainable experiences which have aimed to:

 Methodology

-Following an introduction on the theme of the session, several cities presented and shared their experiences in the matter.
-These presentations contributed to opening the debate and engaging a discussion on the possible courses local governments can take to address behaviour change.
+Following an introduction on the theme of the session, several cities present and share their experiences in the matter.
+These presentations contribute to opening the debate and engaging a discussion on the possible courses local governments can take to address behaviour change.

 Contributors